-The Company has received from each of Mr. James Sha, Dr. Fong Chi Wai, Alex and Mr. Chan Tze Leung an annual confirmation of his independence pursuant to Rule 3.13 of the Listing Rules and the Company still considers the Independent Non-executive Directors to be independent.
-Please also see page 59 of the "Corporate Governance Report" for the assessment by the Nomination Committee in this regard.
+The Company has assessed an annual confirmation of independence received from each of Mr. James Sha, Dr. Fong Chi Wai, Alex and Mr. Chan Tze Leung having regard to Rule 3.13 of the Listing Rules and the Company still considers all the Independent Non-executive Directors to be independent.
+Please also see page 60 of the "Corporate Governance Report" for the assessment by the Company in this regard.